Tongaonkar/Stock-Data-Ingestion-and-Visualization/README.md

-# Stock Data Analysis and Visualization
+# Stock Data Ingestion and Visualization

 ## Table of Contents
 - [Introduction](#introduction)